 Greece, and Athens in particular, is HOT during summer, particularly in August.
 Think a sweltering 104°F degrees and even higher, which means that the city practically shuts down as the locals attempt to escape the heat.

 Take full advantage of clothing that embodies the perfect summer wardrobe.
-A beautiful, bright summer bikini will be your best friend; team it with a floppy sun hat for extra protection from the sun.
+Beautiful, bright summer swimwear will be your best friend; team it with a floppy sun hat for extra protection from the sun.
 Don’t forget your sunscreen lotion and sunglasses!

 When planning what to wear in Greece in summer, pack tank tops, vests, shorts, mini-skirts, and light dresses; these can all be in bright, colorful shades to reflect the season.
 Opt for thin, light materials like cotton and linen for extra breathability and coolness.